-Heartworms are parasites (worms) that pose a much more serious risk to your pet's health than intestinal worms.
+Heartworms in dogs are one of the most dangerous canine parasites and they pose a much more serious risk to Fido's health than intestinal worms.

-They are transmitted into your puppy or dog's bloodstream through the bite of a mosquito who is carrying the microfilaria in it's blood (*microfiliaria are very immature heartworm larvae)
+Heartworms are transmitted into your puppy or dog's bloodstream through the bite of a mosquito who is carrying heartworm larvae in it's blood.

 This is the ONLY way that heartworm disease can be transmitted to your puppy or dog.

-It isn't a condition that's contagious or that can be transmitted to another dog (or cat, ferret or other mammal - including humans) without the 'middle-man' (ie the mosquito).
+Heartworm is NOT contagious and it cannot be transmitted to another dog (or cat, ferret or other mammal - including humans) without the 'middle-man' (ie the mosquito).

-Because they're are spread by mosquitoes, it's most prevalent in warmer, central and southern states and during the Spring, Summer and early Fall season.
+Heartworm-carrying mosquitoes are most prevalent in the warmer, central and southern states and during the Spring, Summer and early Fall season.

 Rural locations tend to have more mosquitoes than cities do, but it just takes one infected insect to cause trouble.

-Unfortunately by the time symptoms of a heartworm infestation appear, a dog is usually pretty sick - so it's very important to act right away if you think your dog could be infected.
+By this time a dog is usually pretty sick - so it's very important to act right away if you think your dog could be infected.

 Heartworm Symptoms can include :